vinhuynhh/first-flutter-application/README.md

 # first-flutter-application
-this is my first flutter application
+this is @vinhuynhh's first flutter application